LDAP Authentication/SSO

 - Directory service (or directory information service) - A hierarchical database system that stores and organizes information about network resources, users, and other objects in a centralized location.

 - DN - Distinguished Name.
-It is a string that uniquely identifies an entry (such as a user, group, or other objects) in
+It is a string that uniquely identifies an entry (such as a user, group, or other objects) in the LDAP directory hierarchy.
+An example of a DN would be:

 CN=John Doe,OU=Users,DC=example,DC=com

-. - LDAP record (or LDAP entry) - a record in the directory service database that holds a collection of information about an entity such as user, network resource etc. Each entry contains a distinguished name (DN), a set of attributes, and a one or more object classes that define what attributes are required and allowed for that entry.
+. - LDAP record (or LDAP entry) - a record in the directory service database that holds a collection of information about an entity such as user, network resource etc. Each entry contains a distinguished name (DN), a set of attriiibutes, and a one or more object classes that define what attributes are required and allowed for that entry.

 Configuration

-Before configuring LDAP SSO, you should first know what is being used as a primary identifier of an LDAP user in your
+Before configuring LDAP SSO, you should first know what is being used as a primary identifier of a LDAP user in your system.
+By default a full distinguished name is assumed to be an identifier but for ease of use many organisations define a unique LDAP record attribute such as mail

 (email) and use it to uniquely identify a user.
-This identifier is
+This identifier is what's being accepted by the username

 Now that you have identified a unique attribute to be used as a username, to configure the LDAP SSO feature you have to: